microsoft/vscode-docs/api/references/theme-color.md

 The theme colors for symbol icons that appears in the Outline view, breadcrumb navigation, and suggest widget:

 - `symbolIcon.arrayForeground`: The foreground color for array symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.booleanForeground`: The foreground color for boolean symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.classForeground`: The foreground color for class symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.colorForeground`: The foreground color for color symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.constantForeground`: The foreground color for constant symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.constructorForeground`: The foreground color for constructor symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.enumeratorForeground`: The foreground color for enumerator symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.enumeratorMemberForeground`: The foreground color for enumerator member symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.eventForeground`: The foreground color for event symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.fieldForeground`: The foreground color for field symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.fileForeground`: The foreground color for file symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.folderForeground`: The foreground color for folder symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.functionForeground`: The foreground color for function symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.interfaceForeground`: The foreground color for interface symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.keyForeground`: The foreground color for key symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.keywordForeground`: The foreground color for keyword symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.methodForeground`: The foreground color for method symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.moduleForeground`: The foreground color for module symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.namespaceForeground`: The foreground color for namespace symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.nullForeground`: The foreground color for null symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.numberForeground`: The foreground color for number symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.objectForeground`: The foreground color for object symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.operatorForeground`: The foreground color for operator symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.packageForeground`: The foreground color for package symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.propertyForeground`: The foreground color for property symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.referenceForeground`: The foreground color for reference symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.snippetForeground`: The foreground color for snippet symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.stringForeground`: The foreground color for string symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.structForeground`: The foreground color for struct symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.textForeground`: The foreground color for text symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.typeParameterForeground`: The foreground color for type parameter symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.unitForeground`: The foreground color for unit symbols.
-These symbols appear in the outline, breadcrumb, and suggest widget.
 - `symbolIcon.variableForeground`: The foreground color for variable symbols.

-These symbols appear in the outline, breadcrumb, and suggest widget.
+## Debug Icons

+- `debugIcon.breakpointForeground`: Icon color for breakpoints.
+- `debugIcon.breakpointDisabledForeground`: Icon color for disabled breakpoints.
+- `debugIcon.breakpointUnverifiedForeground`: Icon color for unverified breakpoints.
+- `debugIcon.breakpointCurrentStackframeForeground`: Icon color for the current breakpoint stack frame.
+- `debugIcon.breakpointStackframeForeground`: Icon color for all breakpoint stack frames.
+- `debugIcon.startForeground`: Debug toolbar icon for start debugging.
+- `debugIcon.pauseForeground`: Debug toolbar icon for pause.
+- `debugIcon.stopForeground`: Debug toolbar icon for stop.
+- `debugIcon.disconnectForeground`: Debug toolbar icon for disconnect.
+- `debugIcon.restartForeground`: Debug toolbar icon for restart.
+- `debugIcon.stepOverForeground`: Debug toolbar icon for step over.
+- `debugIcon.stepIntoForeground`: Debug toolbar icon for step into.
+- `debugIcon.stepOutForeground`: Debug toolbar icon for step over.
+- `debugIcon.continueForeground`: Debug toolbar icon for continue.
+- `debugIcon.stepBackForeground`: Debug toolbar icon for step back.

 Color ids can also be contributed by extensions through the [color contribution point](/api/references/contribution-points#contributes.colors).
 These colors also appear when using code complete in the `workbench.colorCustomizations` settings and the color theme definition file.
 Users can see what colors an extension defines in the [extension contributions](/docs/editor/extension-gallery#_extension-details) tab.